crunaprotocol/cruna-protocol/README.md

 **1.0.0-alpha.5**

-- Fixes the risk that there are too many plugins and it becomes impossible to disable them all
+- Fixes the risk that there are too many plugins, and it becomes impossible to disable them all
 - Renames ProtectedNFT to ManagedERC721

 **1.0.0-alpha.4**